hannnwang/Pix2PixTITEexamples/README.txt

+If you only want to take a quick look at how the architecture of the GAN looks like, you only need to read pix2pix_TF2_hw_train_scalar.py.
+Details of design considerations are included in the paper.
+If you are interested in running the program yourselves, see the instructions below.
+The instructions may be cumbersome, but most of them are describing how to store or divide data so that the paths would match the paths specified in the programs.

 The instructions are written with the Graham cluster (https://docs.computecanada.ca/wiki/Graham) at Compute Canada in mind.
 Virtual environments are heavily used; if your clusters don't need that, the codes (i.e. anywhere you can see "virtualenv" or "$SLURM_TMPDIR")may be changed accordingly.

 a.)Prior to running, the .nc files downloaded from https://dataverse.scholarsportal.info/dataset.xhtml?persistentId=doi:10.5683/SP2/HU58SG need to be pre-procceed.
 Follow these steps: